gvwilson/sensibleadventures/bookster/bookster.md

 out a small blue vial.
 "You will go back to the hostel," he ordered.
 She nodded jerkily, but he had already cocked his arm and thrown.

-Nobody noticed the little vial sail through the air.
-Nobody heard it shatter on the stones a double stride away from the men holding Klaues.
-And for the first vital heartbeat, nobody noticed the darkness billowing out of it.
-It swirled like coffee poured into milk.
+Nobody in the crowd noticed the little vial sail through the air.
+Nobody heard it shatter on the stones two strides away from the men holding Klaues.
+And for the first vital heartbeat, nobody noticed the darkness billowing out of it, blacker than a starless night.

-Shouts turned from anger to panic.
+But then they did, and shouts turned from anger to panic.
 What was happening?
 Had the Hett worked a spell?
-People stumbled back, not noticing Razi run light-footed into the darkness instead.
+People stumbled back as Razi charged light-footed into the inky cloud.

 "Line advance!" the chief bosun's mate shouted, seeing his chance.
-He and his squad locked arms and marched forward.
+He and his squad marched forward.
 The crowd swirled and broke, the anger of a moment before now confusion.

 Erileine turned and ran a double dozen strides, then pulled up short in the lee of a pushcart someone had left outside their front door